ArturPab/facebook-clone/README.md

 ## Features
 - Register, verify account with link, which application will send on your e-mail
 - Create posts, when you're logged in
-- See posts with comments ordered by creation date
+- Get posts with comments ordered by creation date
+- Get posts filtered by user and by id

 #### To Do
 - Web Page